loftwah/devops-refresher/aws-labs/03-ecr.md

 3. Docker login to ECR; build a sample image; tag and push `:staging` and `:<git-sha>`.
 4. (Optional) Configure an ECR Pull Through Cache Rule for Docker Hub or another upstream registry.

+Terraform for this lab lives in `aws-labs/03-ecr/` and uses backend state key `staging/ecr/terraform.tfstate`.
+By default, the repo mutability is set to `MUTABLE` to support a moving `:staging` tag during the lab.
+You can switch to `IMMUTABLE` via `-var image_tag_mutability=IMMUTABLE` if you prefer strictly immutable tags (you may need to delete the `staging` tag before re-tagging).

 ## Acceptance Criteria

 - `aws ecr describe-images` shows the `:staging` tag and a recent SHA-tag.